 Although the BSV algorithm can be improved through more research, this section will focus on a future path for Mesa Packages.
-The first challenge is getting individuals or research teams to contribute.
+The first challenge is getting individuals and research teams to contribute.
 Two dynamics can help incentivize contributions.
 First Mesa Packages is a way to aid reproducibility.
 Sharing one’s algorithm will allow others to use it in their research.
 Each application of an algorithm to a data set which produces the expected results, will provide supporting evidence for the theory embedded in the algorithm.
-Second, governments as a major research funding source can require that critical algorithms developed through research are placed in the repository.
+Second, governments as a major research funding source can require that critical algorithms developed through research are placed in such a repository.
 This will have the direct benefit to the government of making the research it paid for directly available to its practitioners.